 2.)
 Makola Market

-This is one of the popular markets in Accra and is very similar to Balogun market in Lagos.
+This is one of the popular markets in Accra and it is very similar to Balogun market in Lagos.
 But unlike Balogun market, you don’t have traders pulling and tugging you to buy their wares or calling you colorful names.
 As expected, some of the items were unreasonably overpriced, perhaps because it was written on our foreheads that we were foreigners, I’ll never know.
 We managed to score a few items and always had to convert the prices to Naira and compare with prices back home to know if we were getting a good deal or not.

 3.)
 Fishing Village, Jamestown